 Nicholas Krekel was an enterprising young man, building a home to bring his young wife to within a year.
 Wilhelmina “Mena” Moritz was the daughter of Casper and Sophie Moritz.
 Born in Bielefeld, Germany, July 17, 1838, she and her family came to America by way of New Orleans during the 1850s, and her family was living in Florissant then.
 This was a strong Catholic community that had begun coming to America in 1833, and most likely had many families that had connections all the way back to Germany.

 In 1861, Nicholas had joined the Union Army, and was serving in Missouri’s Home Guard, in Captain Newstadter’s Company H, as a Private.
 His brother Arnold, who was a Lt.
-Colonel in the Home Guard, was not well liked either by some of the Krekel family’s neighbors, and this story which was shared in the Keithley family papers at the St. Charles County Historical Society and recounts a day in the life of O’Fallon during the Civil War: “They marched in front of it, on the road that ran past the house, and they did this regular patrol almost every day.”
+Colonel in the Home Guard, was not well liked either by some of the Krekel family’s neighbors, and this story which was shared in the Keithley family papers at the St. Charles County Historical Society and recounts a day in the life of O’Fallon during the Civil War: “They marched in front of us, on the road that ran past the house, and they did this regular patrol almost every day.”
 The Keithley farm was “on the main road” (today’s Main Street).
 They were known as Krekel’s “Deutsch” and “southern sympathizers like the Keithleys had very little respect.
 Never the less “Krekel was and there were more Union sympathizers in the O’Fallon area than Southern.
 He had the perfect right to march his contingent, up and down certain roads.
 Virtually every morning they did that march.”
 We are not sure which Krekel brother Julia Darst is sharing a story about since Nicholas held the rank of Private, and Arnold attained Lt.
 Colonel.
 She is either elevating one brother or demoting the other!

 One day, Aunt Duck (Julia Darst) had gone upstairs to make the beds, and she looked out the window and saw Krekel’s army marching down what they considered “their road” and with a wicked impulse and not thinking she raised the window and yelled “Hooray for Jeff Davis”!
 Well of course the soldiers all looked up to see who would have the nerve to say such a thing!
 Grandmother Keithley heard and came running.
-She was terrified that Krekel would be furious and come for the only male resident in the Keithley home.
+She was terrified that Krekel would be furious and come for the only male resident, the youngest son in the Keithley home.
 Of course, they didn’t stop.
 Apparently soon all was forgotten.

 *The History of St. Charles, Montgomery and Warren Counties” was first published in the 1870s when the North Missouri Railroad had become part of the St. Louis, Kansas City and Northern Railroad, just as the Wabash, St. Louis & Pacific had, which is the name the County history gives to the O’Fallon Railroad.
 Both these railroads became part of the Wabash, St. Louis & Pacific, which ultimately became the Wabash Railroad System in 1889.